Free Shipping on Orders over $75 to the Contiguous US

 Moderate Greenhouse or High Tunnel Temperatures

-Although solar radiation plays a significant role in air temperature within a greenhouse, several factors influence temperatures, including ventilation, ambient temperature, plant transpiration, and humidity.
+Although solar radiation plays a significant role in greenhouse air temperature, several factors influence temperatures.
+These factors include ventilation, ambient temperature, plant transpiration, and humidity.

-During the warmest times of the year, temperatures in a greenhouse can easily exceed the optimum temperature for plants - sometimes reaching upwards of 90-100°F.
+During the warmest times of the year, temperatures in a greenhouse can easily exceed the optimum temperature for plants - sometimes reaching upwards of 90°F-100°F (32°C-38°C).

-Reducing the solar radiation entering the greenhouse is an effective way of reducing greenhouse air temperature.
+Reducing solar radiation entering the greenhouse is an effective way to lower the greenhouse air temperature.
 Shade cloth with 30-50% light diffusion is ideal because it allows adequate light for healthy plant growth.

 Support Seed Germination

-For seed germination and the next use of transitioning seedlings outdoors, aluminum shade cloth is an even better choice than white.
-The aluminum acts as a thermal blanket overnight to moderate temperature swings.
+For seed germination and the next step of transitioning seedlings outdoors, aluminum shade cloth is a better choice than white shade cloth.
+The aluminum acts as a thermal blanket overnight, moderating temperature swings.

 Seeds require moist soil to germinate.
 This typically isn’t an issue when starting seeds indoors in a controlled environment.
 However, when direct sowing outdoors, maintaining consistent moisture levels can be challenging due to external factors such as sunlight, wind, and humidity.

-Retain soil moisture with the help of a shade cloth.
-Place the shade cloth slightly above the surface to allow enough space for ventilation.
-Use metal hoops to elevate the shade cloth off the surface of the soil.
+Maintain soil moisture using a shade cloth.
+Place the shade cloth slightly above the surface to allow sufficient ventilation.
+Use metal hoops to lift the shade cloth off the soil surface.

-We recommend elevating the shade cloth above the surface of the soil for germination even if it is only a few inches.
-You can use lumber scraps or bricks to achieve this as well.
-Because shade cloth has gaps in the material, seedlings can grow through it if it is lying directly on the surface.
+Elevate the shade cloth above the soil surface for germination, even if only a few inches.
+You can also use lumber scraps or bricks to achieve this.
+Because shade cloth has gaps, seedlings can grow through it if it is lying directly on the surface.

-Check on the soil each day and water as needed.
+Check the soil daily and water as needed.

 Transitioning Seedlings Outdoors

-Hardening off plants is a critical step for transitioning seedlings outdoors.
+Hardening off plants is a critical step in transitioning seedlings outdoors.
 This is the process of gradually introducing seedlings to an outdoor, uncontrolled environment.
-Preparing seedlings to move outdoors typically happens over 1-2 weeks before planting in the garden.
-If you are unfamiliar with the hardening-off process, check out our article entitled Seed Starting 101 for five easy steps to harden off your seedlings.
+Prepare seedlings to move outdoors 1-2 weeks before planting in the garden.
+If you are unfamiliar with the hardening-off process, check out our article, Seed Starting 101, for five easy steps to harden off your seedlings.

 The first step is to move the plants outdoors to a protected, shaded area for a short period of time (2-3 hours).
 Gradually increase the duration outdoors, avoiding excessively windy days or days with inclement weather.

-Once the plant has been exposed to the elements in a protected environment, slowly introduce the plants to the direct sun.
+Once the plants have been acclimated to the elements in a protected environment, such as a low tunnel, gradually introduce them to direct sunlight.
 Shade cloth can make this process easier and reduce the risk of wilting or sunscalding.
-Use the shade cloth in the transition phase between going from a shaded area to a fully sunny area.
+Use the shade cloth during the transition from a shaded area to a fully sunny area.

 The shade cloth can be draped over the seedlings or a purpose-built temporary structure built from recycled lumber or an upcycled shelf.
-For any delicate seedlings, a support structure is necessary since the weight of the cloth may damage them.
+A support structure is necessary for delicate seedlings, as the weight of the cloth may damage them.

 Close up of reflective shade cloth wrapped over the top and side of the chicken run.Secured to chicken run fencing with black circular shaped clips.